 The Nintendo Advanced Video System

-The Commadore 64 took the computer into American homes nationwide.
+The Commodore 64 took the computer into American homes nationwide.
 It launched in 1982 and would go on to sell upwards of 17 million units during its lifespan.
-Over the course of its run, 10,000 different software programs would be designed to run on the system.
+Over the course of its run 10,000 different software programs would be designed to run on the system.
 Nintendo, who watched as the video game crash of 1983 sunk Atari as a viable leader in home gaming, noted this success.
 This opened the door for Nintendo to try and capture a market share that had netted upwards of 3.2 billion dollars in revenue in 1983 before collapsing under the weight of competition and market over saturation.

 Atari had tried unsuccessfully to expand their 2600 console for home computing use as the programs offered were rather bare bones compared to a home PC’s potential.
 Atari would add a keyboard to as a home video console accessories as well.

 Nintendo decided that in order to make a serious dent in the home console world they would have to offer a unit that could compare to home PC abilities while also offering many other options including a tape deck, electronic instruments and wireless controllers being part the standard fare, not an expensive additional perk.

 A prototype of this ambitious console was developed but the public only was given one chance to glimpse it.
 That opportunity came at the 1985 Consumer Electronics Show.
 Further testing would prove that the wireless IR technology wasn’t performing consistently at an acceptable level and that the units many devices made for a potentially too expensive final product.
 With fears that they would sink in the red on manufacturing a pricey dud of a console, Nintendo streamed things way back and decided to push what we now know as the Nintendo Entertainment System as its main product, which was a near clone of Japan’s Famicom system.